nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 The goal: building an army for 1938
 ------------
+Poland starts with a modest army, with:

+* 18400 infantry equipment
+* 209 support equipment

+Sidenote: the Game abstracts away a lot of equipment: "1 infantry equipment" really means guns, bullets, uniforms, boots and helmets for 1 infantry squad, and 1 howitzer also includes ammunition for it.

 The goal of the economic buildup, from 1936 to 1938 is to build an army to win the war.

 The primary task is to defend the Western border in Silesia, and Pommerania and around the Exclave of East-Prussia in the north.